ksyang7/amazona/README.md

    - create product details constants, actions and reducers
    - add reducer to store.js
    - use action in ProductScreen.js
    - add /api/product/:id to backend api

+14. Handle Add To Cart Button
+   - Handle Add To Cart in ProdctScreen.js
+   - create CartScreen.js